LiorAvrahami/surface-tension-measurement-project/work_log_of_surface_tension_experiment/worklog_home.md

 ## extracting points & circle fitting

-from [string detection](#string-detection) I have a slightly noisy image of the string,and from [undoing perspective affects](#undoing-perspective-affects) I have a function that when supplied with image coordinate points, gives back real world coordinate points with no perspective affects and in [cm]. what's left is a method to extract points from the image, and a method to fitting circles to the points in real coordinates.
+from [string detection](#string-detection) I have a slightly noisy image of the string, and from [undoing perspective effects](#undoing-perspective-affects) I have a function that when supplied with image coordinate points, gives back real world coordinate points with no perspective effects and in [cm]. what's left is a method to extract points from the image, and a method to fitting circles to the points in real coordinates.

 ### extract points from the line detection results

-in order to extract points from the image I simply make two sweeps over the picture. the first is a horizontal sweep, in which, for each column I take the point with the highest line detection score. and the second is a vertical sweep, in which, for each row I find and extract the two largest local maxima. after sweeping in both directions, I split the points into two groups, left, and right, and apply the circle fit to each group separately.
+to extract points from the image I simply make two sweeps over the picture. the first is a horizontal sweep, in which, for each column I take the point with the highest line detection score. and the second is a vertical sweep, in which, for each row I find and extract the two largest local maxima. after sweeping in both directions, I split the points into two groups, left, and right, and apply the circle fit to each group separately.

 ||
 |:---:|